qurusales/qurusales.github.io/_partners/taliskertechnologies.md

 logo: //images.quru.com/image?src=/web/logos/talisker.png
 directurl: //www.taliskertech.com
 alt: Talisker
-heading:
+heading: <p>Talisker Technology Solutions is a Colorado-based private company offering electronic document management software and services.
+Quru partnered with Talisker to develop their principal software offering, the BlinkEDM application, for less than the cost of licensing an existing and inferior system.</p><p>Talisker Technologies partners with Quru to develop Blink EDM in the US, a retail focussed electronic document management system that operates at massive scale.</p>
 ---

-Talisker Technologies partners with Quru to develop Blink EDM in the US, a retail focussed electronic document management system that operates at massive scale.
+## Blink EDM

+Blink Electronic Document Management was designed, implemented, and is still supported by Quru since its first launch in 2008.
+This web-based application provides an electronic document archive and search facility, along with automatic document indexing from barcodes and 3rd party databases, a workflow system, and unattended imports from email, web, shared folders and scanners.
+It is highly customisable in terms of user permissions, workflow and document categorisation, to suit a wide range of businesses and use cases.

+BlinkEDM has been deployed in a variety of different companies across the US, where users have praised its easy-to-use interface and consistent performance.
+Several sites are still running Blink in production after 10 years, with trouble-free document archives that run to many millions of documents.